OUT OF THE ASHES

 Once again we jumped for joy and danced a little jig...in spite of ourselves!

 Kirt "Bunyan" Meyer singlehandedly felled the trees and carried the huge and heavy logs to the truck, on his not genetically average shoulders.
-This time around the logs were green and twice the weight of dry (300-600 lbs.).
+This time around the logs were green and three times the weight of dry (300-600 lbs.).
 Even though I'm an industrial-strength woman, I was unable to lift my end of a single decent-sized log, so I happily demoted myself to truck driver.
 I stood by, taking photos and worrying aloud about his lower back and adjacent giblets.

 Without a scratch or bruise, Kirt managed to stockpile my 300 logs in just three weeks, finishing the job only minutes before the first snowfall of the season.
 What a guy!
 I feel like the luckiest unlucky woman in the world!